scailo/ts-sdk/docs/classes/WorkOrderProductionStatistics.md

 # Class: WorkOrderProductionStatistics

-Describes the requirement statistics of the work order
+Describes the production statistics of the work order

 **`Generated`**